- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 How did you explore your interests and decide on a major?

-While I was studying abroad during Community College (College of Lake County) in China, I got the opportunity to teach an English class.
+While I was attending College of Lake County, I studied abroad in China and got the opportunity to teach an English class.
 I found that teaching was something I found fun and rewarding and I loved learning foreign languages, so when I got back and started at Lake Forest College I chose Spanish and Secondary Education as my majors.

 Describe a moment or experience you had in college that helped define your career path.